 The accounting equation, Assets = Liabilities + Capital means that the total assets of the business are always equal to the total liabilities plus the equity of the business.
 This is true at any time and applies to each transaction.
 For this transaction the accounting equation is shown in the following table.

-In this case both one asset (cash) is increased and another asset (accounts receivable) is decreased by the same amount due to the cash receipt.
+In this example one asset (cash) is increased and another asset (accounts receivable) is decreased by the same amount.

 Popular Double Entry Bookkeeping Examples